IBM-Bluemix-Docs/ComposeForMongoDB/reference-connections.md

 Setting | Value | Applies
 ----------|-----------|-----------
 `client` | 5 m | When the client is expected to acknowledge or send data.
-`connect` | 4s | When a connection is being made between the proxy and the server.
+`connect` | 4 s | When a connection is being made between the proxy and the server.
 `server` | 5 m | When the server is expected to acknowledge or send data.
-`tunnel` | 1d | When a bidirectional connection is established between a client and a server, and the connection remains inactive in both directions.
+`tunnel` | 1 d | When a bidirectional connection is established between a client and a server, and the connection remains inactive in both directions.
 `client-fin` | 1 h | When the client is expected to acknowledge or send data while one direction is already shut down.
-`check` | 5s | As a secondary timeout check when a connection is being made between the proxy and the server.
+`check` | 5 s | As a secondary timeout check when a connection is being made between the proxy and the server.
 {: caption="Table 1.
 Mongos router timeouts" caption-side="top"}